 Here are some interesting facts about Great White Shark

 - The white shark is the largest predatory fish in the sea.

 - These sharks can weigh up to 2,500 pounds and reach a size of 20 feet long.
 The white shark has a powerful bite that can generate 3,000 pounds of pressure per square inch.

 - The white shark can swim up to 25 mph.
-The Great white is not born with their iconic white coloring.
+The Great White is not born with its iconic white coloring.

-- The white shark primarily eats fish, but can also consume sea lions, seals, dolphins, and even small whales.
+- The young white shark primarily eats fish.
+As they grow into adult white sharks, they can also consume sea turtles, sea lions, seals, dolphins, and even small whales.

 - The white shark has been known to attack humans, but this is rare.